Reviewed by Mary McLaughlin, Special Education Teacher; M.S. SpEd<!- mfunc feat_school ->

 Approximately 6.5 million U.S. youth are diagnosed with a disability that qualifies for special education services.
 These children represent around 13 percent of school-aged Americans.
-The most prevalent disabilities include ADHD, autism, Down syndrome, dyslexia, hearing loss, mental retardation, and visual impairment.
-Under the IDEA Act of 2004, federal law requires disabled students have access to free, public education.
-Many parents feel their children get lost in the shuffle of public schooling though, especially with the new Common Core.
-Private schools provide an excellent alternative for specialized instruction that’s delivered by qualified teachers in small class sizes.
-We’ve helped parents choose by researching the following 20 best private special needs schools in the U.S.
+The most prevalent disabilities include ADHD, autism, Down syndrome, dyslexia, hearing loss, and visual impairment.
+Under the IDEA Act of 2004, federal law requires disabled students have access to free, appropriate public education (commonly referred to as FAPE).
+Many parents feel their children get lost in the shuffle of public schooling though, especially with Common Core.
+Private schools provide an excellent alternative for specialized instruction that’s often delivered by Highly Qualified Teachers in small class sizes.
+We help parents choose by researching the 20 best private special needs schools in the U.S.

 To begin, we focused on schools recognized by the National Association of Private Special Education (NAPSEC).
 We narrowed down the hundreds of options by checking for state licensing and national accreditation, such as CARF.
 All private schools had to offer daytime or residential programs specifically for disabled students.
 We looked for low student-faculty ratios where individualized instruction was prioritized.
 Priority was given to schools providing 1:1 intensive therapy plans.
 All selected schools must have earned industry awards for excellence in special education.
-Other factors we considered were curriculum type, teacher qualifications, experiential learning, financial assistance, and young adult transitions.
+Other factors we considered were curriculum type, teacher qualifications, experiential learning, financial assistance, and young adult transitions.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 According to the Council for American Private Education (CAPE), there are 30,861 private schools in the United States.
 Not all are created equal when it comes to fostering learning for students with disabilities though.
 Special needs schools adapt research-based teaching methods that cater to exceptional students.
 It’s easy for parents to get sticker shock when looking at tuition rates for these specialized private schools.
 Many rival annual Ivy League costs at Harvard and Yale.
 However, the following 20 Best Private Special Needs Schools in the U.S. provide valuable education with financial aid.